Factbox: Treasury's tools to delay hitting debt limit

 The budget deficit is shrinking more quickly than previously estimated, the Congressional Budget Office said on Tuesday, which will likely help postpone the effective deadline for raising the debt limit.

-The revised estimate from the non-partisan budget watchdog cites higher tax revenues and larger-than-expected bailout payments from mortgage finance firms Fannie Mae and Freddie Mac.
+The revised estimate from the non-partisan budget watchdog cites higher tax revenues and larger-than-expected bailout payments from mortgage finance firms Fannie Mae FNMA.OB and Freddie Mac FMCC.OB.

 A temporary suspension of the debt ceiling expires on May 19, but the Treasury Department should be able to borrow for several more months by employing unusual cash management tools.